Warren Buffett remains optimistic about America's future

 OMAHA, Neb. – Billionaire Warren Buffett remains optimistic about the U.S. economy and the nation's prospects for the future.

-Buffett wrote an essay for Time magazine that appeared online Thursday.
-In it, he explained why he often says that most American children will live better than their parents.
+Buffett wrote an essay for Time magazine that appeared online Thursday, part of an issue edited by Bill Gates that was dedicated to "The Optimists."
+In his essay, Buffett explained why he often says that most American children will live better than their parents.

-Buffett says that even if the economy continues to grow at a modest pace of about 2 percent a year, the next generation of Americans will fare better because the population will grow at a slower rate.
+Buffett said that even if the economy continues to grow at a modest pace of about 2 percent a year, the next generation of Americans will fare better because the economy will still grow faster than the U.S. population does.

-Buffett says American businesses will also continue to innovate.
+Buffett said American businesses will also continue to innovate.

+"This game of economic miracles is in its early innings.
+Americans will benefit from far more and better 'stuff' in the future," Buffett wrote.

+Buffett has long been a believer in America's ability to unleash human potential with its market-based economy.
+He often devotes part of his annual letter to Berkshire Hathaway shareholders to the topic.

 Buffett is the investor who has led the Berkshire Hathaway conglomerate for more than 50 years.
 His company owns more than 90 businesses, including BNSF railroad, Geico insurance and several utilities.